A topic from the subject of Physical Chemistry in Chemistry.

 Observations:

-As the volume of air in the syringe increases, the water level in the tubing decreases.
-The pressure of the air in the syringe decreases as the volume increases.
+Example Observation: As the volume of air in the syringe increases, the water level in the tubing decreases, indicating a decrease in pressure.

 Conclusion:

-The data collected in this experiment supports Boyle\'s Law.
-The inverse relationship between the pressure and volume of the air in the syringe demonstrates that the pressure of a gas is inversely proportional to its volume at constant temperature.
+The data collected (refer to the table and graph) supports Boyle's Law.
+The inverse relationship between pressure and volume (or a straight line on the P vs 1/V graph) demonstrates that the pressure of a gas is inversely proportional to its volume at a constant temperature.

 Objective: